avimanyu786/TrajectoryMergeAssist/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1243715.svg)](https://doi.org/10.5281/zenodo.1243715)

-A python based GUI tool that helps in merging two sequential trajectories on [Desmond MD (molecular dynamics)](http://www.deshawresearch.com/resources_desmond.html).
+A python based GUI tool that helps in merging two sequential trajectories on [Desmond MD (molecular dynamics)](http://www.deshawresearch.com/resources_desmond.html) and [GROMACS](http://www.gromacs.org).
 This is a very useful tool for Bioinformaticians that makes it easier to work with different trajectories generated via extended molecular dynamics simulations on Desmond.

 Key features: